drjwbaker/lc-open-refine/_episodes/03-working-with-data.md

 Modifying cells will be covered in future lessons, but for now we will cover how to join cells back together that have been split previously.

-* Click the dropdown menu at the top of the Author column
+* Click the dropdown menu at the top of Column 6
 * Choose `Edit cells->Join multi-valued cells`
-* In the prompt type the ( \| ) symbol
+* In the prompt type ` and `.
     * Here we are specifying the *delimiter* character for OpenRefine to use to join the values together.
 * Click `OK` to join the Authors cells back together

-You will now see that split rows have gone away - the Authors have been joined into a single cell with the specified delimiter.
+You will now see that split rows have gone away - Column 6 has been joined into a single cell with the specified delimiter.
 Our Rows and
 Records values will now be the same since we do not have any more columns with split (multi-valued) cells.

 * Click both the `Rows` and `Records` options and observe how the numbers of Rows and Records are equal